How to fix "Your CPU is incompatible with virtualization technologies" error?

 All modern CPUs support hardware virtualization (VT-x/SVM), but this feature may be disabled by default.

-Please refer to your computer manufacturer user guide to find how to access the BIOS/UEFI.
+Please refer to your computer manufacturer's user guide to find how to access the BIOS/UEFI.

-If you are using a computer with Windows pre-installed, you may not be able to access it at start-up.
+If you use a computer with Windows pre-installed, you may not be able to access BIOS at start-up.

-If this is the case, follow the instructions from these articles:
+In this case, follow the instructions from these articles:

 Hyper-V interferes with Genymotion Desktop when using VirtualBox hypervisor.